 Mold often stows away on house plants to get into your home—it loves that moist soil and decaying plants.
 If you find mold, you don’t have to throw out the plant with the mold.
 There are many remedies that will get rid of the mold but not harm your plant.

-With regular inspections and upkeep, you can avoid problems caused by moisture and mold.
+With regular property inspections and upkeep, you can avoid problems caused by moisture and mold.
 You can also avoid expensive costs associated with the remediation of damaged materials and mold.